-Forcing bulbs is a way to manipulate spring bulbs so that they flower early, bringing a much-need burst of colour into the home during the winter months, when very little is happening in the garden.
+Forcing bulbs is a way to manipulate spring bulbs so that they flower early, bringing a much-needed burst of colour into the home during the winter months.
 Try these bulb combinations to learn how to force bulbs yourself.
+Images by Jason Ingram

-Forcing bulbs allows you to enjoy the colours of spring in December.
-The method involves careful preparation of bulbs to give them a long-enough period in cool, dark conditions before bringing them indoors to flower.
-Narcissus ‘Paper White’ and oriental hyacinths are traditional choices for ‘forcing’ but you can prepare and grow a wide variety of garden bulbs indoors, from muscari and scillas, to iris and crocus, to create something unique (see container combinations below).
+Forcing bulbs allows you to enjoy the colours of spring bulbs in the depths of winter.
+It involves careful preparation of bulbs to give them a long-enough period in cool, dark conditions before bringing them indoors to flower.
+Paperwhite narcissi and oriental hyacinths and amaryllis (Hippeastrum) are traditional choices for forcing as you can buy ready-prepared bulbs.
+But you can prepare and grow a wide variety of garden bulbs indoors, from muscari and scillas, to iris and crocus, to create something unique (see container combinations below).

 Muscari macrocarpum ‘Golden Fragrance’